 t: 0116 241 8331 e: firstname.lastname@example.org

-CBT with Non-Suicidal Self-Injury: There Must Be A Better Way™ is an APT-Accredited 3-day course from one of the UK's leading providers of mental health training.
-We bring the training to your own organisation, for maximum cost-effectiveness, and up to 15 people can attend.
+CBT with Non-Suicidal Self-Injury: There Must Be A Better Way® is a 3-day course from the Association for Psychological Therapies, a UK leading provider of training for professionals working in mental health and related areas.
+We bring this APT accredited course to your own organisation, for maximum cost-effectiveness, and up to 15 people can attend.
 (2-day version, online course and refresher course also available.)

 Deliberate non-suicidal self-injury is the intentional cause of harm to one's own body.
 More often, however, it is thought of as the coping with intense emotional distress by inflicting injury to oneself.
 It is more prevalent amongst young people, though by no means confined to them.